What Are Probiotics?

 Probiotics are beneficial forms of gut bacteria that help stimulate the natural enzymes and processes that keep our digestive organs functioning properly.
 For these live bacteria to keep you healthy, you have to keep them healthy.
 There are two ways to do this, and I recommend a combination of both — take probiotic supplements and eat probiotic foods.
 You can also take probiotics that contain prebiotics.

-We all know of the great health benefits of probiotics, however, not all of us know how to take advantage of these health benefits.
+We all know the great health benefits of probiotics, however, not all of us know how to take advantage of these health benefits.
 Below is a list I put together to outline the best probiotic foods for you to add to your diet.
-I would also recommend buying the organic version of all these probiotic foods.
+I would also recommend buying the organic version of all these probiotic-rich foods.

 Be sure to read the ingredients list, as not all yogurt is made equally.
-Many popular brands are filled with high fructose corn syrup, artificial sweeteners and artifical flavors and are way too close to being a nutritional equivalent of sugary, fatty ice cream.
+Many popular brands are filled with high fructose corn syrup, artificial sweeteners, and artificial flavors and are way too close to being a nutritional equivalent of sugary, fatty ice cream.

 4. Dark Chocolate